-Please consult your current Flinn Scientific Catalog/Reference Manual for general guidelines and specific procedures, and review all federal, state and local regulations that may apply, before proceeding.
-The final solution may be neutralized according to Flinn Suggested Disposal Method #24b.
-Excess milk of magnesia may be placed in the trash according to Flinn Suggested Disposal Method #26a.
+Please consult your current Flinn Scientific Catalog/Reference Manual for general guidelines and specific procedures governing the disposal of laboratory waste.
+Neutralize the final solution according to Flinn Suggested Disposal Method #24b.
+Excess milk of magnesia can be disposed of according to Flinn Suggested Disposal Method #26a.